Spotted hyena: Body language

 Spotted hyenas have a complex set of postures in communication.
 When afraid, the ears are folded flat, and are often combined with baring of the teeth and a flattening of the mane.
 When attacked by other hyenas or by wild dogs, the hyena lowers its hindquarters.
 Before and during an assertive attack, the head is held high with the ears cocked, mouth closed, mane erect and the hindquarters high.
 The tail usually hangs down when neutral, though it will change position according to the situation.
 When a high tendency to flee an attacker is apparent, the tail is curled below the belly.
 During an attack, or when excited, the tail is carried forward on the back.
 An erect tail does not always accompany a hostile encounter, as it has also been observed to occur when a harmless social interaction occurs.
 Although they do not wag their tails, spotted hyenas will flick their tails when approaching dominant animals or when there is a slight tendency to flee.
 When approaching a dominant animal, subordinate spotted hyenas will walk on the knees of their forelegs in submission.
 Greeting ceremonies among clan-members consist of two individuals standing parallel to each other and facing opposite directions.
 Both individuals raise their hind legs and lick each other's anogenital area.
 During these greeting ceremonies, the penis or pseudo-penis often becomes erect, in both males and females.
-Erection is usually a sign of submission, rather than dominance, and is more common in males than in females.
+Erection is usually a sign of submission, rather than dominance; this is more common in males than in females.

 Vocalisations

 The spotted hyena has an extensive vocal range, with sounds ranging from whoops, fast whoops, grunts, groans, lows, giggles, yells, growls, soft grunt-laughs, loud grunt-laughs, whines and soft squeals.
 The loud who-oop call, along with the maniacal laughter, are among the most recognisable sounds of Africa.
-Typically, very high-pitched calls indicate fear or submission, while loud, lower-pitched calls express aggression.
+Typically, high-pitched calls indicate fear or submission, while loud, lower-pitched calls express aggression.
 The pitch of the laugh indicates the hyena's age, while variations in the frequency of notes used when hyenas make noises convey information about the animal's social rank.

-Dr. Hans Kruuk compiled the following table on spotted hyena calls in 1972;
+Dr. Hans Kruuk compiled the following table on spotted hyena calls in 1972:

+A 2022 study indicated that whoops feature signatures unique to individual spotted hyenas.
+A random forest algorithm correctly paired a bout of whoops with its corresponding hyena roughly six times more often that would be predicted by chance, suggesting that hyenas may be capable of identifying one another by whoops alone.